Spain and France need penalty shootouts to join Germany and Portugal in Nations League semifinals

 PARIS — (AP) — Defending champion Spain and France needed penalty shootouts on Sunday to reach the Nations League semifinals, where they were joined by Germany and Portugal.

-Spain was pegged back three times by the Netherlands in a 3-3 draw after extra time for a 5-5 aggregate score.
+Spain was pegged back three times by the Netherlands in a 3-3 draw after extra time in the second leg for a 5-5 aggregate score.
 Barcelona midfielder Pedri scored the decisive penalty kick after Spain goalkeeper Unai Simón had saved Donyell Malen's effort as the shootout finished 5-4.

 Germany scored three first-half goals against Italy but then held on grimly for a 3-3 draw to win 5-4 on aggregate.
 Giacomo Raspadori's penalty deep into second-half stoppage time of the second leg had put Italy within one goal of forcing extra time in Dortmund.

-Portugal beat Denmark 5-2 after extra time after losing the first leg 1-0.
+Portugal beat Denmark 5-2 after extra time in Lisbon after losing the first leg 1-0.
 Francisco Trincão scored twice for Portugal late on, with Cristiano Ronaldo missing an early penalty.

 The semifinals begin on June 4 with Germany playing Portugal in Munich, followed on June 5 with France vs. Spain in Stuttgart.